 ¶1.
 The burden that Habakkuk the prophet saw.

-3. Why do you show me evil, and then watch the trouble?
-Destruction and violence are with me; strife and contention arise.
+3. Why do you make me to see iniquity?
+Yea, why do you watch trouble?
+Destruction and violence are before me; strife and contention arise.

-13. Your eyes are too pure to see evil, and cannot look upon wrong.
-Why do you watch the faithless and remain silent as the wicked devours the one more righteous than he?
+13. Your eyes are too pure to behold evil, and they cannot look upon wrongdoing.
+Why do you watch the treacherous, silent, as the wicked devours the man more righteous than he?

-14. You make man like the fish of the sea, like creeping things, with no one ruling over them.
+14. You make man like the fish of the sea, like creeping things, without a ruler over them.

-15. He takes them all up with a hook, and he catches them in his net and gathers them with his dragnet.
+15. He takes them all up with a hook, or catches them in his net, or gathers them with his dragnet.
 For that, he rejoices and shouts for joy,

 17. Will he therefore empty his net and continue to slay the nations without pity?